pscedu/bridges2-examples/bridges2-llm-examples/Llama/README.md

 python3 -m llama_recipes.finetuning --use_peft --peft_method lora --num_epochs 1 --use_fp16 --use_wandb num_epochs 1 --quantization --model_name /your_project_dir/llama-2-7b-hf   --batch_size_training 1 --output_dir /your_project_dir/llama-2-7b-hf-finetuned
 ```

 Fine tuning the Llama-3 8B model for a single epoch with two V100 32GB GPUs using the FSDP method.
 Make sure you enter the the correct Bridges-2 directory for the `--output_dir` and `--model_name`.
+Please enter the following commands once you ssh to Bridges-2 with a terminal:
 ```bash
 interact --partition GPU-shared --gres=gpu:v100-32:2 singularity shell --nv /ocean/containers/ngc/pytorch/pytorch_latest.sif